aamir74/Places-Sharing-App/README.md

 # Places Sharing App
-It's a social media app built with MERN stack which utilizes API's from backend.
+It's a social media app built with MERN stack which utilizes API's from it's dedicated backend.

 This App enable key aspects of a usual implementations:

 # features